Marcoj776/ShopifyApp/README.md

 2) visit the product's page in the online store

 ## Question 2
-1) go to my app's page
+1) go to my app's page - I have filtered the results for product id: 10050191753562 (in reality this would be set by an input field)

 2) click the "fetch" button and the data will appear in the table